Fertility Basics

 Couple considering restorative reproductive medicine

 Many patients searching for answers about infertility encounter Restorative Reproductive Medicine (RRM).
-At its core, RRM focuses on identifying and treating underlying factors that may affect fertility, including hormonal health, ovulation, thyroid disease, nutrition, metabolic health, and lifestyle factors.
+At its core, RRM focuses on identifying and treating underlying factors that may affect fertility, including hormonal health, ovulation, thyroid disease, nutrition, metabolic health, hormonal balance, and lifestyle factors.

 These are important goals.